BenjMy/myCareerBook/_build/html/_sources/CV/cv_details.md

 	- [github](https://github.com/agrogeophy)

-- Meetings bringing together a diverse group of experts to discuss new approaches important for quantifying in-situ interactions between microbes, soils and grapevines – across relevant scales and in the context of climate change._(2020 - to now)_
+- **French-Berkeley funds; Biogeophysics for Climate Resilient Viticulture** Meetings bringing together a diverse group of experts to discuss new approaches important for quantifying in-situ interactions between microbes, soils and grapevines – across relevant scales and in the context of climate change._(2020 - to now)_
 	- [find out more](https://sites.google.com/lbl.gov/biogeophysics-viticulture/home?authuser=0)